-This Designer Imagined His 500-Square-Foot Paris as an Apartment Movie Set
+This Designer Imagined His 500-Square-Foot Apartment Was a Movie Set

 Symmetry and mirrors make his small slice of Paris go round.